gx9702/UA-TypeRepository/Core/Part5/ReferenceTypes/ToState/readme.md

 <!-- objecttype -->
 ## ToState
+The type for a reference to the state after a transition.
 The representation of the ToState ReferenceType in the address space is shown in the following table:

 |Name|Attribute|